tahirozsk/Fitness-AI/README.md

 Start the backend server:npm start

 Open index.html in a browser.
-If using a local development server (e.g., VS Code Live Server), ensure it runs on http://127.0.0.1:5500 to match the CORS configuration in server.js.
+If using a local development server (e.g., VS Code Live Server), ensure it runs to match the CORS configuration in server.js.